NVIDIA/spark-rapids/docs/additional-functionality/qualification-profiling-tools.md

   -a, --application-name  <arg>     Filter event logs whose application name
                                     matches exactly or is a substring of input string.
 Regular expressions not
-                                    supported.For filtering based on complement
+                                    supported.
+For filtering based on complement
                                     of application name, use ~APPLICATION_NAME.
                                     i.e Select all event logs except the ones which have application name as the input